adicu/learn.devfe.st/datascience/index.md

     0.699

 70% is better than randomly guessing (20% random guessing), but still fairly prone to error.
 With that said, we pulled this classifier together with fewer than 20 lines of code.
-Even though we don’t have the best results, `sckit-learn` provided us with a solid model that we can improve on if we change some of the parameters we saw throughout this post.
+Even though we don't have the best results, `sckit-learn` provided us with a solid model that we can improve on if we change some of the parameters we saw throughout this post.
 For example, maybe the model needs less training data?
 Maybe we should have selected 80% of the data for training instead of 90%?
 Maybe we should have cleaned the data by checking for misspellings or taking out special characters.

 ## Checkpoint 2